uw-madison-aae/uw.authentication.shibboleth/README.md

 #### Using IIS - iis7_shib.dll (Recommended) - only compatible 2.2+
 Starting with Shibboleth SP v3, using the iis7_shib.dll with the `useVariables="true"` in either the `<ISAPI>` or `<Site>` sections is the recommended method for running Shibboleth in IIS7+.
 Information about Shibboleth IIS installation [can be found here](https://wiki.shibboleth.net/confluence/display/SP3/IIS).
 Variables are only available to .Net Core apps which are run InProcess, which is only available starting in ASP.Net Core 2.2.

-1. Download and install the [UW.AspNetCore.Authentication.Shibboleth](https://www.nuget.org/packages/UW.AspNetCore.Authentication.Shibboleth//) package.
+1. Download and install the [UW.AspNetCore.Authentication.Shibboleth](https://www.nuget.org/packages/UW.AspNetCore.Authentication.Shibboleth/) package.
+	- For ASP.Net Core 3.0+, download v2.0
+	- For ASP.Net Core 2.0-2.2, download v1.2

 2. Add the `AddUWShibbolethForIISWithVariables()` to the `IAuthenticationBuilder` in Startup.cs.

         public void ConfigureServices(IServiceCollection services)